-Jitt the jiggling.
+Jilt the jiggling.
 Fix leaky toilets.
-Watch our step-by-step video about finding and fixing leaks.
+Watch our step-by-step video at www.aquarionwater.com about finding and fixing leaks.
 Better yet, upgrade to a new, WaterSenselabeled model to save three or more gallons with every flush.

 Turn off the taps.
 While brushing your teeth, shaving or just groping for a towel, keep good, clean water from disappearing down the drain.

 Catch this idea.
+While waiting

-While waiting for tap or shower water to warm up or cool down, capture it in a container for watering plants or for your pets.
+for tap or shower water to warm up, capture it in a container for watering plants or for your pets.